kencochrane/docker-guidebook/docker-tutorial.rst

 Parameters
 ~~~~~~~~~~
-- container_id: The ID for the container you want to attach too.
+- CONTAINER_ID: The ID for the container you want to attach too.

 Usage
 ~~~~~
 ::

-    docker attach <container_id>
+    docker attach CONTAINER_ID

 Example
 ~~~~~~~